CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 [microgateway-on-kubernetes]: img/kubernetes_draw.io.png "Microgateway on Kubernetes"
 ![alt text][microgateway-on-kubernetes]

-The Microgateway cluster running on Minikube is at least composed of:
+The CA Microgateway cluster running on Kubernetes is at least composed of:
-- a Kubernetes route exposing the Microgateway to users
+- a Kubernetes route exposing the CA Microgateway service to users
-- an Kubernetes service load balancing requests to the Microgateway containers
+- an Kubernetes service load balancing requests to the CA Microgateway containers
-- Minikube pods hosting respectively a Microgateway container
+- Kubernetes pods hosting respectively a CA Microgateway container

-Microgateway containers synchronize exposed API definitions with a database or a key/value store.
+CA Microgateway containers synchronize exposed API definitions with a database or a key/value store.

 *Note: The database/KV store and microservices can optionally run in the same